Text Input

 Nice to meet you, {playerName}!If playerName currently stores Bobo, the runtime shows:

-Nice to meet you, Bobo!| Kind | Use it for | Common nodes |
+| Kind | Use it for | Common nodes |

 |---|---|---|

-string | Names, selected option IDs, route labels, short text values. | Text Input, Choice, Dialog text, Set Variable, Condition. |
+| Text | Names, selected option IDs, route labels, short text values. | Text Input, Choice, Dialog text, Set Variable, Condition. |

-number | Scores, counters, trust values, timers, progress values. | Set Variable, Condition. |
+| Number | Scores, counters, trust values, timers, progress values. | Set Variable, Condition. |

-boolean | Flags such as hasBadge, metCharacter, unlockedRoute. | Set Variable, Condition, locked choice options. |
+| True/False | Flags such as hasBadge, metCharacter, unlockedRoute. | Set Variable, Condition, locked choice options. |

 Store In Variable means “when this node finishes, write a value into this variable.”